VasilisAvgoustakis/citizen-quest/README.md

 - `s`: ID of the stats panel to show (fps, render, ping).
 Defaults to none.
 - `t`: Time limit for the game, in remainingSeconds.
 Defaults to 300 remainingSeconds.
 - `test`: A live test to perform (e.g. `dialogue-responses`)
+- `settings`: The name of a settings file to load.
+Defaults to `settings.yml`.
+It must reside in the root directory and have a name that only contains letters, numbers, - or _, and ends in `.yml`.

 ## Configuration